samply/bbmri-fhir-ig/input/pages/howtoJoin.md

 A Bridgehead comprises of two primary components:
 * **The Blaze Store**.
 This holds the actual data being searched.
 This store must be filled by you, generally by running an ETL on your locally stored data to turn it into the standardized FHIR format that we require.
-* **Spot and Beam**.
+* **Focus and Beam**.
 These are the components that connect to the outside world.
 They collect the currently waiting queries from the Sample Locator, run them against the Blaze Store, and return aggregated results to the Sample Locator.

 In order to make the data at your site searchable by the Sample Locator, you must *install a Bridgehead at your site*, *fill the Store with data*, and *register Beam with the central Beam Broker*.